-The Schweppe Mansion in Lake Forest, Illinois, is tucked away in the lush woodlands on the banks of Lake Michigan.
+The Schweppe Mansion2 in Lake Forest, Illinois, is tucked away in the lush woodlands on the banks of Lake Michigan.
 It was originally built in 1917 as a wedding gift for Laura and Charles Schweppe from her father John G. Shedd, the then-president of Marshall Field & Co.
 Unfortunately, 20 years later, Laura suffered a heart attack and died.
-Four years after that, servants found Charles Schweppe with a self-inflicted gunshot wound to the head and an eerie note: "I've been awake all night.
-It's terrible."
+Four years after that, servants found Charles Schweppe with a self-inflicted gunshot wound to the head and an eerie note: “I’ve been awake all night.
+It’s terrible.”
 Though the reason for his suicide remains a mystery, some are convinced the couple reunited in the afterlife.
-According to reports, the eternal sweethearts now roam the halls, primarily lurking about in one of the mansion's 10 bedrooms.
+According to reports, the eternal sweethearts now roam the halls, primarily lurking about in one of the mansion’s 10 bedrooms.
 Which one?
 Make a bid and find out.

 The Starrett Mansion in Port Townsend, Washington, is a red brick and mortar Queen Anne dwelling constructed by George Starrett as a testament to the undying love he felt for his wife.
 A male spirit and a red-haired female figure – believed to be Mr. and Mrs. Starrett – have been spotted on the property.

-The Pillars Estate in Albion, New York, is a Civil War-era estate, which, over the years, has housed phantoms from all walks of life.
+The Pillars Estate3 in Albion, New York, is a Civil War-era estate, which, over the years, has housed phantoms from all walks of life.
 The ghosts of children may indulge you in a rousing game of hide-and-seek.
 A woman with a white parasol flutters about the six-acres of grounds.
-And an invisible presence likes to tickle the ivories of the piano in the mansion's parlor.
+And an invisible presence likes to tickle the ivories of the piano in the mansion’s parlor.
 At present, the estate serves as a bed and breakfast and rental space.
 It is currently off the market.

-The Hampton Lillibridge House (above) in Savannah, Georgia, is the place for those who like their sweet tea with a twist of lemon and a twisted story.
-This 18th-century abode is located on a quiet residential street in the heart of the most haunted city in America.
-According to the listing, just three previous owners have occupied the home since its restoration and relocation, and, well, one can only assume that's because it's haunted.
+The Hampton Lillibridge House (above) in Savannah, Georgia, is the place for those who like their sweet tea with a wedge of lemon and a twisted story.
+This 18th-century abode is located on a quiet residential street in the heart of what may be the most haunted city in America.
+According to the listing, just three previous owners have occupied the home since its restoration and relocation, and, well, one can only assume that’s because it's haunted.
 Apparently, the edifice was the scene of several deaths, including a suicide.
 Additionally, in the mid-1800s, workers unearthed an ancient crypt – actually, an empty crypt, making the account even more chilling.